AzumaraJoseph/Trillo-Project/README.md

 Check out the live app [here](https://trillo.netlify.app/).

 ## Installation
-To install and set up the Oxford Royale Academy Project locally, follow these steps:
+To install and set up the Trillo-Project locally, follow these steps:

 ```bash
 # Clone the repository